BigPolarBear1/factorization_v3/README.md

 I'm working on creating a single hashmap for each iN value (quadratic coefficient) which we can then use to basically build smooths.
 It's a little complicated to do it in an algorithmically sound way so I've spent the last week going over multiple iterations of refactoring.. but I think its nearly ready now, or atleast I have narrowed down the best way to do it now.

-Update: Ran a half marathon again today.
-Doing it every sunday (in addition to all my other runs throughout the week).
-I really need to build up to 30km though... or even more... like, just go running all day long.
-That will surely annoy my surveillance team. hahahahaha.
-It's not that they are doing a poor job, it's just that I'm a polar bear and I know everything.
-Can't compete against a polar bear.
-I hope you people know this by now.

 --------------------------------------------------------------------------------------------------------------------
 I know shit is about to hit the fan now, for real.